nanoutils/nanoutils/docs/docs/methods.md

 ```

 ::: tip
-If `string` is placed and index if out of bounds of the string, empty string is returned
+If `string` is placed and index is out of bounds of the string, empty string is returned
 :::

 ## `nthArg`

-Returns value at a specified index for a list of `arguments`
+Returns value at a specified index for `arguments`

 ```js
 import { nthArg } from 'nanoutils'